-- 3.1.
-The school's Codes of Conduct apply to individuals' use of social media as they would do in any other circumstances. - 3.2.
-FSB may take action where an individual is found to have used social media to: - i. make offensive and, or, derogatory comments. - ii. harass or bully another individual or group in any way, - iii. engage in the practice of 'trolling' as described in 2.2. - iv. share indecent or profane content, - v. dishonestly present themselves as someone else (either real or fictional) with the purpose of deceiving, - vi. share copyrighted material without proper acknowledgement and permission of the copyright-holder, - vii. unlawfully share personal data about a person to undermine their rights under the Data Protection Act; this includes the sharing of confidential information relating to any formal school function, such as assessment outcomes or disciplinary procedures. - viii. seek to represent the school unofficially or present their options as being those of the school's without the written permission of the FSB Press Office.
-This includes using the school's branding and intellectual property (branding, logos trademarks etc.)

-Where necessary, individuals should make it clear in their social media posts that views expressed are their own and not those of the FSB.
+3.1.
+FSB Codes of Conduct apply to individuals' use of social media as they would do in any other circumstances.

+3.2.
+FSB may take action against individuals where they use social media to:

+- i. make offensive or derogatory comments, - ii. harass or bully another individual or group in any way, - iii. engage in the practice of 'trolling', - iv. share indecent or profane content, - v. dishonestly present themselves as someone else (either real or fictional) with the purpose of deceiving, - vi. share copyrighted material without proper acknowledgement and permission of the copyright-holder, - vii. unlawfully share personal data about a person to undermine their rights under the Data Protection Act; this includes the sharing of confidential information relating to any formal School function, such as assessment outcomes or disciplinary procedures, - viii. seek to represent FSB unofficially or present their options as being those of FSB without the written permission of the FSB Press Office.
+This includes using FSB's intellectual property (branding, logos trademarks etc.) Where necessary, individuals should make it clear in their social media posts that views expressed are their own and not those of the FSB.
 For example, a disclaimer on FSB Blogs can state that the opinions and views expressed in FSB Blogs are those of the authors.
 They do not purport to reflect the opinions or views of FSB.
 Only authorised individuals in the FSB Press Office can create official FSB social media pages and postings on behalf of FSB, under the approval of Senior Management.

 3.3.
-Further to the above, the school will not permit individuals to advertise their services or post spam or junk messages on its affiliated social media platforms; such content will be removed by moderators without notice and those posting such material may be subject to disciplinary procedures.
+Further to the above, FSB will not permit individuals to advertise their services or post spam or junk messages on its affiliated social media platforms; such content will be removed by moderators without notice and those posting such material may be subject to disciplinary procedures.